 - Color-Coded for Your Convenience: Marianne dresses in cheerful pastels, while Elinor wears more subdued colors.

 - Birds of a Feather: Marianne and Brandon's shared romantic sensibilities.
 Marianne recognizes this quite a bit earlier in this version when she admires Brandon's devotion to his lost love for so many years.
 She later returns to this theme after her illness, noting that Brandon is the true romantic.

 - Damned by Faint Praise: Brandon, after noting that Marianne's interpretation of a piano piece disregarded the written tempo, tells her that it was "original."
 She takes offense to this.
 Given that he had told Elinor how he admired the strong feeling she plyed with, he did mean it as high praise, but his reserve made it seem cool.

-- Demoted to Extra: In the book, Mr Palmer has a Jerkass Fašade which comes down when he realizes how unhappy the Dashwood ladies are in London, but in this series he gets very little to do except read his newspaper.
+- Demoted to Extra: In the book, Mr Palmer is a jerk whose "jerk facade" comes down when he realizes how unhappy the Dashwood ladies are in London, but in this series he gets very little to do except read his newspaper.

 - Empathic Environment: Mostly the weather is grey and rainy to reflect the grief and heartache experienced by the main characters.
 (England has an advantage in filming such scenes.)

 - Establishing Character Moment: Edward showing up on horseback, making no fuss over his arrival, and offering to help Elinor beat carpets.